metachris/logzero/docs/index.rst

     logger.warn("warn")
     logger.error("error")

-You can reconfigure the default logger globally with `logzero.setup_default_logger(..)`.
+You can reconfigure the default logger globally with `logzero.setup_default_logger(..) <#i-logzero-setup-default-logger>`_.

+See the documentation for the `Python logger instance <https://docs.python.org/2/library/logging.html#module-level-functions>`_ for more information about how you can use it.

-.. autodata:: logzero.logger
+.. _i-logzero-setup-logger:

 `logzero.setup_logger(..)`
 ------------------

 .. autofunction:: logzero.setup_logger

+.. _i-logzero-setup-default-logger:

 `logzero.setup_default_logger(..)`
 ------------------